-The operator shall set acceptance criteria for major accident risk and for environmental risk associated with acute pollution.
+The operator and the party responsible for operating a mobile facility, shall set acceptance criteria for major accident risk and for environmental risk associated with acute pollution.

 Acceptance criteria shall be set for:

 - a) the personnel on the offshore or onshore facility as a whole, and for personnel groups exposed to particular risk, - b) loss of main safety functions as mentioned in Section 7 of the Facilities Regulations for offshore petroleum activities, - c) acute pollution from the offshore or onshore facility, - d) damage to third party.